webplatform/docs/xml/index.md

 Extensible Markup Language, abbreviated XML, describes a class of data objects called XML documents and partially describes the behavior of computer programs which process them.
 The World Wide Web Consortium maintains the XML standard.

 == XML specifications ==
-The first draft of XML was released in November 1996, the current specification (1.0 fifth edition) is consultable at this address: http://www.w3.org/TR/2008/REC-xml-20081126/
+The first draft of XML was released in November 1996, the current specification (1.0 fifth edition) is consultable at the following address:

+http://www.w3.org/TR/2008/REC-xml-20081126/